 The ownership of Gaitor rests with the descendants of the princely family since these are Chhatris or tombs of erstwhile rulers.
 This place includes three sections with the oldest section being farthest from the entrance.
 It houses the tombs of Maharaja Sawai Jai Singh II, the first king of Jaipur till Maharaja Sawai Ram Singh II.
 Succeeding rulers built commemorative Chhatris.

 What is Chhatri?

 Chhatris are semi-open canopies.
 Read the in-depth post – Chhatris| Jaipur architecture style

 This Chhatri has 20 pillars, and the central dome is supported by an octagon; the flower remains a dominant theme in this Chhatri as evident from the carvings.
-The bracket supporting the roof is carved in the shape of an elephant trunk and features lotus flower at the bottom.
-The pillars have lotus petals at both ends -pedestal and ceiling.
+The bracket supporting the roof is carved in the shape of an elephant trunk and features a lotus flower at the bottom.
+The pillars have lotus petals at both ends -the pedestal and ceiling.

 Maharaja Ram Singh II’s Chhatri is placed behind Maharajah Sawai Jai Singh II’s chhatri.
 Both Chhatris are identical.
 This is something unique; all other structures are unrepeated as far as design elements are considered.
 Among the Jaipur rulers from the 18th and 19th centuries, three of them were remarkable.

 Maharajah Sawai Jai Singh II, the founder of Jaipur requires no introduction.
 Maharajah Ram Singh II’s rule is synonymous with Ram Rajya.
 He was a competent administrator, and reformer, and provided an impetus for the advancement of the state and its people.
 Maharajah Sawai Pratap Singh is fondly remembered for his contribution to architecture, art, and religion.
 He commissioned the construction of the Hawa Mahal, which is synonymous with Jaipur.